-- The total of councillors' allowances paid in 2017-18 is shown in Note 8. - The Council paid grants totalling £63,080 (£60,310 in 2016-17) to voluntary organisations in which a number of elected councillors and two officers had an interest. - In addition, the Council paid grants totalling £467,901 (£531,515 in 2016-17) to voluntary organisations in which a number of councillors were acting as a Borough Council nominee. - The Council gave support totalling £320,951 (£283,922 in 2016-17) to the Citizens Advice Bureaux in which two councillors had an interest and four councillors were acting as Borough Council nominees.
-In all instances, the grants were made with proper consideration of declarations of interest and the relevant councillors, although able to take part in any discussion relating to these grants, were excluded from voting.

-• The Council paid a grant of £22,840, included in the total above (£22,840 in 2016-17) to a voluntary organisation in which one senior officer and one councillor declared an interest, and had no part in the decision to award the grant.
+- The Council paid grants totalling £214,321 (£63,080 in 2017-18) to voluntary organisations in which a number of elected councillors had an interest. - In addition, the Council paid grants totalling £472,834 (£467,901 in 2017-18) to voluntary organisations in which a number of councillors and one officer were acting as a Borough Council nominee. - The Council gave support totalling £368,937 (£320,951 in 2017-18) to the Citizens Advice Bureau in which two councillors had an interest and one councillor was acting as Borough Council nominee.
+In all instances, the grants were made with proper consideration of declarations of interest and the relevant councillors, although able to take part in any discussion relating to these grants, were excluded from voting. - The Council paid a grant of £23,040, (£22,840 in 2017-18) to a voluntary organisation in which one senior officer and one councillor declared an interest, and had no part in the decision to award the grant.

-The Council purchased £50,000 deferred shares in a credit union in which one councillor (Chairman) and one officer (Non-executive Director and Treasurer) declared an interest.
+The Council owns £100,000 deferred shares in a credit union in which one councillor (Chairman) and one officer (Non-executive Director and Treasurer) declared an interest.